jeffpar/basicdos/blog/_posts/2020-07-31-interlude.md

 ## System Configuration

-The BASIC-DOS boot code also loads *8CONFIG.SYS** into memory, so that the system can be tailored to your needs.
+The BASIC-DOS boot code also loads **CONFIG.SYS** into memory, so that the system can be tailored to your needs.
 PC DOS didn't support **CONFIG.SYS** until version 2.0, over 1.5 years after the IBM PC and PC DOS were introduced.